daniel-thom/HPC/applications/spark/README.md

    memory.
 Adjust other parameters accordingly.
 If on Kestrel, you may be able to set it to a directory on the Lustre filesystem.
    - `SPARK_WORKER_DIR`: The Spark worker processes will log to this directory and use it for scratch space.
-It is configured to go to `$TMPDIR` by default.
-Change it or copy the files before relinquishing the nodes if you want to preserve the files.
-They can be useful for debugging errors.
+The stdout/stderr files can be useful for debugging errors.

 **spark-defaults.conf**:
    - `spark.executor.cores`: Online recommendations say that there is minimal parallelization